 - AHOKA PILLAR: It is one of the most important things to see in Sarnath as it marks the visit of great King Ashoka to the place.
 The pillar has four lions which are now the emblem of our country and there are also four animals: bull, lion, elephant, and horse just below the emblem which represents four phases of Lord Buddha’s life.

 - TIBETAN TEMPLE: This shrine is built in Tibetan style.
 The temple has a statue of Shakyamuni, a form of Buddha.
 Prayers wheel are also there outside of the temple.
 On rotating the wheel, you can find the paper scrolls releasing from the wheels.
 The scroll contains the prayers.

 - MULAGANDHAKUTI VIHARA: This is the main attraction of Sarnath.
 It is a large tower temple of almost 110 ft tall.
 This is the place where Lord Buddha lived when he visits Sarnath.

 - BODHI TREE: This tree is grown from a cut taken from the original Bodhi tree from Bodh Gaya.
 There is also a Sri Lankan monastery near the tree.

 Sarnath has been developed as a place of pilgrimage for Buddhists both from India and abroad.
-Pilgrims from a number of countries that follow Buddhism as a major religion such as Thailand, Japan, Tibet, Sri Lanka, and Myanmar, have established temples and monasteries in Sarnath in the style of their respective country.
-Thus, pilgrims and visitors from different cultures have the opportunity to experience the overview of Buddhist architecture.
+Pilgrims from a number of countries that follow Buddhism as a major religion such as Thailand, Japan, Tibet, Sri Lanka, and Myanmar, have established temples and monasteries in Sarnath in the style of their respective countries.
+Thus, pilgrims and visitors from different cultures have the opportunity to experience an overview of Buddhist architecture.